Visma-AutoPay/http-signatures/README.md

         // Required parameters can be provided as vararg .requiredParameters(SignatureParameterType.NONCE, SignatureParameterType.KEY_ID)
-        // or a collection
+        // or as a collection
         .requiredParameters(Set.of(SignatureParameterType.NONCE, SignatureParameterType.KEY_ID))
         // Same goes for forbidden parameters
         .forbiddenParameters(SignatureParameterType.ALGORITHM)

         // Maximum age of verified signature in seconds.
 Age is computed basing
-        // on created value.
+        // on `created`'s value.
 Signature is rejected if older than given age,
-        // regardless of its expiration set in parameters .maximumAge(30)
+        // regardless of its `expiration` set in the parameters.
+        .maximumAge(30)

-        // Maximum clock "skew" for created parameter.
+        // Maximum clock "skew" for `created` parameter.
 It's for detecting
         // signatures from the "future".
         .maximumSkew(30)